ItalyStrap/theme-json-generator/README.md

 If you want to do more with PHP you can use some helper classes I added to this package to better manage the settings.

+> All classes with `Experimental` suffix may change the name and the logic in the future.

 The first classes you can use are the

 * `\ItalyStrap\ThemeJsonGenerator\Domain\Input\Settings\Collection::class`